UNIVERSE-HPC/course-material/technology_and_tooling/snakemake/index.md

 dependsOn: [technology_and_tooling.bash_shell]
 files: [setup.md, basics.md, advanced.md, additional_features.md, short.md]
 learningOutcomes:
-  - Learn how to intall and setup Snakemake.
+  - Learn how to install and setup Snakemake.
   - Run a workflow by specifying rules in a Snakefile.
   - Call custom scripts from a Snakefile.
   - Learn further customisations such as defining threading and logging.